FOREX-Aussie shines after inflation data, dollar retreats from highs

 By Anirban Nag

-LONDON, Oct 26 (Reuters) - The Australian dollar was an outperformer on Wednesday, bucking a broad risk-averse environment in global markets, helped by a higher-than-expected inflation reading that dented chances of an interest rate cut in the near term.
+LONDON, Oct 26 (Reuters) - The Australian dollar was an outperformer on Wednesday, bucking a broad risk averse environment in global markets, helped by a better-than-expected inflation reading that dented chances of an interest rate cut in the near term.

-Consumer prices rebounded by more than forecast last quarter in Australia, while the annual pace of core inflation edged up for the first time in more than a year, leading investors to price out almost any chance of a cut in rates next week.
+Consumer prices rebounded by more than forecast last quarter in Australia, while the annual pace of core inflation edged up for the first time in over a year, leading investors to price out almost any chance of a cut in rates next week.

 The Reserve Bank of Australia holds its monthly policy meeting early next week and is expected to keep rates at a record low 1.5 percent.

 The Aussie jumped to $0.7709 from $0.7645 before the data.
-It was last up 0.5 percent on the day at $0.7685 and rose to a three-month high against the lower-yielding yen .
-The safe-haven yen performs well during weakness in stock markets as was the case on Wednesday, but the momentum was clearly in favour of the higher-yielding Australian dollar.
+It was last up 0.7 percent on the day at $0.77 and rose to a three-month high against the lower-yielding yen .
+The safe-haven yen performs well during weakness in stock markets as is the case on Wednesday, but the momentum was clearly in favour of the higher-yielding Australian dollar.

 "The headline inflation was stronger than expected and it looks like a November rate cut is off the table," said Yujiro Goto, currency strategist at Nomura.